Rooting Type 2 Firmwares

 Type 2 image on your Gateway, but your trip is not over.
 Take note of the exact

-Type 2 firmware version you are now running, could be useful in future for recovery purposes.
+Type 2 firmware version you are now running and backup the configuration, could be useful in future for recovery purposes.

 If you would like to stay on this